Kenya: UK's Trade Envoy to Kenya Theo Clark Resigns

-Nairobi — United Kingdom Trade envoy to Kenya Theo Clark has resigned citing lack of confidence in Prime Ministers Boris Johsnon's administration which is rocked by scandal.
+Nairobi — United Kingdom Trade envoy to Kenya Theo Clark has resigned citing lack of confidence in Prime Ministers Boris Johnson's administration which is rocked by scandal.

 In her resignation letter, Clark noted that she could no longer work with Johnson whom she accused of taking matters of sexual misconduct lightly citing an incident where the Prime Minister elevated a colleague facing sexual misconduct to a position of pastoral care for MPs.